 ● 7.
 How do I measure the speed of my chainsaw?

 You can measure the speed of your chainsaw by using a tachometer.
 The tachometer is an instrument used for measuring the rotation or revolution speed of the crankshaft in your chainsaw.
-The tachometer measures revolutions per minute (RPM) of the chainsaw.
+The tachometer measures the revolutions per minute (RPM) of the chainsaw.

 The older models of a tachometer used a needle and a dial to show the readings, while today’s highly advanced tachometers have a digital LED display where they show the reading.
 It is a simple method.